HackBerkeley/Growler/README.md

 ...
 ```

-Stop your server using Ctrl-C and start it again (`python3 server.py`), and then go to `localhost:5000`.

-> *Note*: You can see your changes to `index.html` immediately by just refreshing, but you need to restart your server (using Ctrl-C) every time you modify `server.py`.
+Refresh your browser so that `localhost:5000` is reloaded.
+You should see your changes.
+If you get a "connection not found" error, check the console to ensure `server.py` is still running.

 Woot!
 Your site should now have a basic form for submitting growls showing.
+It doesn't actually do anything yet.
+We're about to fix that.

 # Step 6: Sending requests to Flask